analogjs/analog/apps/docs-app/docs/getting-started.md

 ### Nx Migrate

-Upgrade an Analog project with the following `nx migrate` command:
+To update an Analog project with the `nx migrate` command:

 ```shell
 nx migrate @analogjs/platform